 The following six dimensions and criteria are abbreviated.
-Providers should refer to ASAM Criteria - 3^{rd} Edition beginning on page 174 for complete criteria for each dimension.
+Providers should refer to ASAM Criteria - $3^{rd}$ Edition beginning on page 174 for complete criteria for each dimension.

 • At minimal risk of withdrawal, at Levels 3.3 or 3.5.
 If withdrawal is present, it meets Level 3.2-D criteria.
+Dimension 2: BIOMEDICAL CONDITIONS & COMPLICATIONS:

+• None or stable, or receiving concurrent medical monitoring.
 Dimension 3: EMOTIONAL, BEHAVIORAL OR COGNITIVE CONDITIONS & COMPLICATIONS:

 • Demonstrates repeated inability to control impulses or a personality disorder requires structure to shape behavior.
 Other functional deficits require a 24-hour setting to teach coping skills.
-A Dual Diagnosis Enhanced setting is required for SPMI Severely and Persistently Mentally Ill patients.
+A Dual Diagnosis Enhanced setting is required for SPMI Severely and Persistently Mentally III patients.

-• Has marked difficulty with, or opposition to treatment, with dangerous consequences; or there is high severity in this dimension but not in others.
+Has marked difficulty with, or opposition to treatment, with dangerous consequences; or there is high severity in this dimension but not in others.
 The client, therefore, needs a Level I motivational enhancement program.
+Dimension 5: RELAPSE, CONT.
+USE OR CONT.
+PROBLEM POTENTIAL: